9 Karen Olivo Videos We Can't Get Enough Of!

 Check out these 9 Karen Olivo videos we can't stop watching!

-Karen Olivo is stopping by the Seth Rudetsky Concert Series this weekend!
-We're looking back at past performances before her show on Sunday!
+Karen Olivo is stopping by the Seth Rudetsky Concert Series TONIGHT!
+We're looking back at past performances before her show this evening!

 BUY TICKETS